Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/optimizing-angular-universal-for-seo.md

 And one of the reasons we want this is SEO.
 That is where the title and meta service come in super handy.
-They can help us set the title and meta descriptions for pages, and not just at runtime but on the server-side level.
+They can help us set the title and meta descriptions for pages, not just at runtime but on the server-side level.

 Meaning all bots can read what we want them to read.